-Dentist are acquired from the 2013-14 Health Resources and Services Administration (HRSA) Area Health Resource File (AHRF).
-These counts are tabulations from the Centers from Medicare and Medicaid Services (CMS) National Provider Identification (NPI) File, accessed January 2014.
-This resource includes all dentists - qualified as having a doctorate in dental surgery (D.D.S.) or dental medicine (D.M.D.), who are licensed by the state to practice dentistry and who are practicing within the scope of that license.
+Data for this indicator are acquired from the 2015-2016 Area Health Resource database.
+For this indicator, the 2015-16 AHRF reports firgurs from teh Center from Medicare and Medicaid Services (CMS) National Provider Identification (NPI) File.
+This resource includes all dentists - qualified as having a doctorate in dental surgery (D.D.S.) or dental medicine (D.M.D.), who are licensed by the state to practice dentistry and who are practices within the scope of that license.
 Rates are calculated per 100,000 total population using the following formula:

 Race and Ethnicity